jadonmmiller/MCI-Bus/README.md

 # MCI Bus
- The code, documentation, and other articles for our private-conversion 1992 MCI motorhome.
+ This contains the code, documentation, and other articles we used in our private-conversion 1992 MCI motorhome.